 Flatbrød (flatbread) is often referred to as Norway's national bread.
 It has long-lasting freshness and consists of readily available wheat flour, barley and oats.
-Years ago, bark and moss (yes, really), along with liquids such as water, whey or buttermilk, were added to increase the amount of bread produced in each batch.
-Later on, breads made with yeast became more common.
+Years ago, bark and moss (yes, really), along with liquids such as water, whey or buttermilk, were added to increase the amount of bread produced became more common.